StrongeLeeroy/WebLeecher/README.markdown

-#DEV BRANCH PLACEHOLDER :D
+#WebLeecher BETA v0.4 Development Branch

-#WebLeecher BETA v0.4
+This is an unstable branch meant for development and testing, although it might be unstable, it also includes the latest changes.

 The Ruby code behind the App is being developed by [Revy](mailto:revy@lethalia.net).